 Hedge Calculator Examples

 There are many examples in sports betting where you may want to hedge (or arbitrage) your original bet.
+Using this hedge betting calculator simplifies the math for you.
+You no longer need to manually figure out how much you need to be laying on each side.

 How to Hedge a Parlay Bet